Message From the Executive Director

 and Serve on the Steering Committee for

-APRIL 2018 VIPOC Conference in Paris, France.
+the APRIL 2018 VIPOC Conference in Paris, France.

 VSI took the opportunity to collaborate with a broad spectrum of international vitiligo stakeholders.
 Gardner voiced the needs and concerns of vitiligo patients, and led a working group on the subject of patient empowerment.